New Cameras!

 Blackmagic Design

 Blackmagic, or BMD, announced two new cameras at NAB: the PYXIS and the new URSA Cine 12K LF.
 The 17K version hasn't landed yet, but it's likely to be available before the end of this year.
 BMD also added support for the Panasonic GH7 recording BRAW and the Fujifilm GFX100S II.
 In addition, the Video Assist 12G HDR now also supports both those cameras.
+On top of that, in our FoolCat and EditReady 24.4 releases we improved support for the Cinema Camera 6K.

 Peak Resolution